Take a look at a few of the myths of the game:

-1. A defensive player must be stationery to take a charge
+1. A defensive player must be stationary to take a charge

 How many times do you hear spectators, players and coaches say “that was a blocking foul; the defensive player was still moving at the time of contact” – WRONG !

 Once a defensive player has initially obtained a legal guarding position (feet on the floor, initially facing and there first), the defensive player may always move to maintain position and may even have one or both feet off the floor when contact occurs with the offensive player.

 After obtaining a legal guarding position, the defensive player is allowed to move sideways, or backwards to stay in the path of the dribbler (but not directly into the dribbler).